hhsieh/hhsieh.github.io/about.md

 permalink: /about/
 ---

-I am an ecologist and data scientist always excited about both domains, as integrating the two excites me the most!
+I am an ecologist and data scientist always excited about Ecology and Data Science, as integrating the two excites me the most!

 ### More Information